Abstract representations of events arise from mental errors in learning and memory: Results

-\section{Directly probing the memory distribution}
+\subsection{Directly probing the memory distribution.}

-Throughout our discussion, we have argued that errors in memory shape human representations in predictable ways, a perspective that has received increasing attention in recent years.\cite{Richards-01, Collins-01, Collins-02} While we have seen that this framework explains specific aspects of human behavior, we also note that there exist alternative perspectives that could be used to generate similar predictions.
-For example, one could imagine a Bayesian learner who assumes that the structure of the sequence is non-Markovian and therefore ``integrates" the transition structure over time, even without sustaining errors in memory or learning.
-We arrive at a complementary viewpoint by noting that Eq. (\ref{analytic}) resembles the successor representation in reinforcement learning,\cite{Dayan-01, Gershman-01} which assumes that, rather than shuffling the order of past stimuli, humans are instead planning their responses multiple steps in advance (see Supplementary Information for an extended discussion).
-In order to distinguish our framework from these alternatives, here we provide direct evidence for precisely the types of mental errors that our model predicts.
+Throughout our discussion, we have argued that errors in memory shape human representations in predictable ways, a perspective that has received increasing attention in recent years.\cite{Richards-01, Collins-01, Collins-02} While our framework explains specific aspects of human behavior, there exist alternative perspectives that might yield similar predictions.
+For example, one could imagine a Bayesian learner with a non-Markov prior that ``integrates" the transition structure over time, even without sustaining errors in memory or learning.
+Additionally, Eq. (\ref{analytic}) resembles the successor representation in reinforcement learning,\cite{Dayan-01, Gershman-01} which assumes that, rather than shuffling the order of past stimuli, humans are instead planning their responses multiple steps in advance (see Supplementary Discussion).
+In order to distinguish our framework from these alternatives, here we provide direct evidence for precisely the types of mental errors predicted by our model.

+In the construction and testing of our model, we have developed a series of predictions concerning the shape of the memory distribution $P(\Delta t)$, which, to recall, represents the probability of remembering the stimulus at time $t - \Delta t$ instead of the target stimulus at time $t$.
+We first assumed that $P(\Delta t)$ decreases monotonically.
+Second, to make quantitative predictions, we employed the free energy principle, leading to the prediction that $P$ drops off exponentially quickly with $\Delta t$ (Eq. (\ref{Boltzmann})).
+Finally, when fitting the model to individual subjects, we estimated an average inverse temperature $\beta$ between $0.30$ for random walks and $0.61$ for Hamiltonian walks.